Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/sleighwell/_index.md

 	{{< setting-hidden id="setting-gameTitle" text="Sleighwell" >}}
   {{< setting-checkbox id="setting-inkFriendly" text="Ink Friendly?" remark="Turns the material mostly grayscale." >}}
   {{< setting-enum id="setting-cardSize" text="Tile Size?" values="small,regular,huge" valaskey="true" def="regular" >}}
-  {{< setting-enum id="setting-set" text="Set?" values="Base Game,Reindeer Way,Tough Trees,Special Sleighs" keys="baseGame,reindeerWay,toughTrees,specialSleighs" def="regular" remark="The other sets are (recommended) expansions and require you to already have the base game." >}}
+  {{< setting-enum id="setting-set" text="Set?" values="Base Game,Reindeer Way,Tough Trees" keys="baseGame,reindeerWay,toughTrees" def="regular" remark="The other sets are expansions and require you to already have the base game." >}}
 {{< /boardgame-settings >}}

 <p class="settings-remark"><strong>Not working?
 Or unsure what to do?</strong> The "Download" button above has PDFs I already made for you!
 Pick any one of those.</p>